CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Monitoring-Best-Practices.md

 {{%notice note%}}

 Not all switch models include a sensor for monitoring power consumption and voltage.
-See {{<link url="Monitoring-System-Hardware#monitor-system-units-using-smond" text="this note">}} for details.
+See {{<link url="Monitoring-System-Hardware#smond-daemon" text="this note">}} for details.

 {{%/notice%}}